NewcastleRSE/Standard-Strapi-Project/DEVELOPER.md

 A list of names of people contributing to the project.

 #### image_name
 The name of the image from the registry to run in the app service.
-This must match value in the GitHub workflow used to crate the image.
+This must match the value in the GitHub workflow used to create the image.

 ## GitHub Workflows